Puerto El Morro, Ecuador: What to pack, what to wear, and when to go [2023]

 Travel voltage adapter

-A plug adapter that supports outlet types A and B. Be careful to get the right type.
-The majority of adapters available online are just plug changers and expect your devices to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types A and B. Make sure to find the correct type.
+The vast majority of adapters available are simply plugs and expect your electronics to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most places.

 Luggage scale to avoid fees